ezhan94/sampling_interface/README.md

 # sampling_interface
-frontend interface for trajectory and macro sampling
+frontend interface for trajectory and macro-intent sampling

 ### 1. Setup